en

 The insertion

 This is probably the most interesting part for you: what happens during an IUD insertion.
 The first thing that happens is that the doctor inserts a duckbill speculum into the vagina.
 The speculum is often warmed up in advance, so that it feels a bit more pleasant.
 It’ll still feel pretty uncomfortable when it’s inserted, there’s unfortunately no way around that, but it should be pretty painless most of the time.
 The trick is to stay as relaxed as possible, but that’s definitely easier said than done.
 The next step involves a bit more pain because in order to place the IUD in the uterus the doctor grasps the cervix with a clamp.
-If you’re dreading the pain you could ask for a local anesthetic, this will be done with a very thin needle and won’t hurt.
+If you’re dreading the pain you could ask for a local anesthetic, this will be done with a spray or gel (in the Netherlands).
 The cervix is then widened a little so that the IUD can be inserted into the uterus with a special inserter.

 You can experience abdominal pain, such as cramping, after the insertion of an IUD, but this usually goes away after a few hours.
 If you take one Naproxen 500 mg or 2 paracetamol tablets of 500 mg two hours before insertion, you generally shouldn’t have any problems.
 It’s normal to experience some blood loss after the procedure but if the cramping and/or blood loss persist, or if you experience unusual discharge or fever, we advise you to contact your GP to let that get checked out.

 You usually have to come back for a check-up after six weeks to make sure everything is still in the right place.
 After that, you can just check it yourself once in a while by using your fingers to see if you still feel the strings.
 The best time for doing this is at the end of your period.
 It’s very important you don’t pull the strings, you don’t want to pull it out by accident!